ricardotavaresit/b7web-vue/README.md

 - Class 19: Get and Set computed in Vue JS
 - Class 20: Exercise contacts in Vue JS
 - Class 21: Bind in class in Vue JS
+- Class 22: Bind class with computed proprieties in Vue JS

 ## Technologies used
 - VueJS;